Different Types of Liposuction Available

 - The patient feels like certain parts of their body are out of proportion with the rest.

-- Eliminates extra fat and skin from significant weight loss, aging, and pregnancy.
+- Eliminates extra fat and sagging skin from significant weight loss, aging, and pregnancy (a tummy tuck surgery should be performed for severe loose skin).

 - Enhances skin laxity.